 Year 6 into Year 7 Transition

 Starting secondary school is an exciting time but it also can be a little bit daunting for children as they are transferring from a relatively small school to a larger one.
-We also realise at the moment that you and they may be a bit more anxious as schools have spent the last year in either partial closure or operating under the restrictions in place because of the COVID-19 pandemic.
-Please don’t worry though- we are here to fully support their transition journey and will be using this website, other interactive resources and hopefully some smaller scale face to face activities to make your child’s introduction to The Pingle Academy a safe, smooth, and special one.
+Please don’t worry though we are here to fully support their transition journey and will be using this website, other interactive resources and hopefully some smaller scale face to face activities to make your child’s introduction to The Pingle Academy a safe, smooth, and special one.

 Please be assured that we have begun liaising with the primary schools to collect the information that we need about your child.
-If you have any concerns or information that you would like to pass on, please contact the academy by emailing Miss Sowter, Year 7 Progress Leader, (firstname.lastname@example.org) who will be able to help you.
-You may have a query regarding special educational needs where our SENDCo, Miss Slavin can assist (email@example.com).
-As well as information about induction, we have gathered other information together that you or child will want to know about the academy including videos, photos and virtual tours
+If you have any concerns or information that you would like to pass on, please contact the academy by emailing Miss Henshaw, Acting Year 7 Progress Leader, (firstname.lastname@example.org) who will be able to help you.
+You may have a query regarding special educational needs where our SENDCo, Ms Slavin can assist (email@example.com).
+As well as information about induction, we have gathered other information together that you or child will want to know about the academy including videos & photos.

 Many families have a lot of the same questions and concerns surrounding transition and we are committed to working with you to address any issues.
 All the key information you need as parents/carers will be uploaded to this website for easy access.
 We also have several fun interactive resources and links to helpful videos for your children to engage with which will help to prepare them for the big move, so please keep visiting this website for updated content.